The Super Mario Bros. Movie: Plot

 Italian-American brothers Mario and Luigi operate a struggling plumbing business in Brooklyn, to the derision of their ex-foreman Spike and the disapproval of their father.
-After seeing a significant water main leak on the news, Mario and Luigi go underground to fix it but are sucked into a Warp Pipe and separated.
+After seeing a significant water main leak on the news, Mario and Luigi go to the sewer to fix it, but are sucked into a Warp Pipe and separated.

-Mario lands in the Mushroom Kingdom, ruled by Princess Peach, while Luigi arrives in the Dark Lands, ruled by the evil Koopa king Bowser.
-Bowser seeks to marry Peach and will destroy the Mushroom Kingdom using a Super Star if she refuses.
-Seeing Mario as a competition for Peach's love, Bowser imprisons Luigi to threaten him.
+Mario lands in the Mushroom Kingdom, ruled by Princess Peach, while Luigi arrives in the Dark Lands, ruled by the evil Koopa king Bowser, who seeks to marry Peach and will destroy the Mushroom Kingdom using a Super Star if she refuses.
+Seeing Mario as competition for Peach's love, Bowser imprisons Luigi to threaten him.
 Mario meets Toad, who takes him to Peach.
-Peach plans to ally with the primate Kongs to help repel Bowser, and trains Mario before allowing him and Toad to travel along.
+Peach plans to ally with the primate family of Kongs to help defeat Bowser, and trains Mario before allowing him and Toad to travel along.
 During their journey, she tells Mario that she ended up in the Mushroom Kingdom as a baby, where the Toads took her in and eventually made her their leader.
 In the Jungle Kingdom, King Cranky Kong agrees to help if Mario defeats his son, Donkey Kong, in a fight.
 Despite initially being overpowered by Donkey Kong's strength, Mario defeats him using a Cat Suit.

-Mario, Peach, Toad, and the Kongs use karts to drive back to the Mushroom Kingdom, where Bowser's army ambushes them on Rainbow Road.
-When a blue-shelled Koopa General destroys part of the road, Mario and Donkey Kong plummet to the ocean while the other Kongs are captured.
+Mario, Peach, Toad, and the Kong royal family use go-karts (Note: Go-karts seen in the film originate from the Mario Kart series.) to drive back to the Mushroom Kingdom, where Bowser's army ambushes them on Rainbow Road.
+When a blue-shelled Koopa General destroys part of the road, Mario and Donkey Kong plummet into the ocean while the other Kongs are captured.
 Peach and Toad return to the Mushroom Kingdom and urge the citizens to evacuate.
 Bowser arrives aboard his flying castle and proposes to Peach, who reluctantly accepts after Bowser's advisor Kamek tortures Toad with magic.
 Mario and Donkey Kong, having been swallowed by a giant eel, learn they both want the respect of their fathers.
 They escape the eel by riding a rocket barrel from Donkey Kong's kart and hurry to Bowser and Peach's wedding.